How it works

 Before offering classes via online/distance to students who reside outside Washington state, Bellevue College, like all other higher education institutions, must obtain authorization from those states in order to offer classes to their residents.
 At this time, due to extraordinarily high costs to obtain authorization, and/or other limiting factors, we regret that Bellevue College cannot offer distance education classes to students who live in Kentucky and Puerto Rico.

 Other states may have restrictions for certain online programs that require licensure and/or internships, externships, clinicals and practicums.
-Please contact firstname.lastname@example.org for more information.
+Please visit the eLearning website for more information regarding completing the availability of eLearning options in your state.

 Yes, distance education can be convenient for those who are interested in continuing their education.
 However, it may not necessarily be the best educational model for everyone based on preferred learning style and available time commitment.
-We have provided a self-assessment test for determining if pursuing the BAS degree through distance education is right for you.
+We have provided a self-assessment test for determining if pursuing the RAIS degree through distance education is right for you.
+Please visit the eLearning website to see if eLearning is right for you!